Ali Baba and the Forty Thieves (1902 film): Cast

 The only members of the cast identified are the dancers of the Paris Opera which perform in scenes 4, 6 and 7.

 Production

 According to certain sources, the director was Albert Capellani, under supervision of Ferdinand Zecca.
-On the other hand, the website of the Fondation Jérôme Seydoux-Pathé and IMDb only indicates Ferdinand Zecca as director.
+On the other hand, the website of the Fondation Jérôme Seydoux-Pathé only indicates Ferdinand Zecca as director.
 The film was hand colored by Segundo de Chomón, using the mechanical stencil-based film tinting process for movies later patented as Pathécolor.

 Distribution

 The film was distributed in several countries in addition to France, notably Germany, Brasil, Mexico, USA and Colombia.